Bakersfield gynecologist, already on probation, now faces criminal fraud charges

 The discovery was made as part of a joint investigation with the California Department of Insurance, according to Kern County Deputy District Attorney Joseph Kinzel.

-Helliwell faces a total of 28 charges, including 14 counts of making false claims for health benefits, 10 counts of grand theft, two counts of conspiring to commit a crime, and two other counts of fraudulent activity.
-He turned himself into Kern County Sheriffs Office on Sept.
+Helliwell faces 28 charges, including 14 counts of making false claims for health benefits, 10 counts of grand theft, two counts of conspiring to commit a crime, and two other counts of fraudulent activity.
+He turned himself into the Kern County Sheriff’s Office on Sept.
 9, Kinzel said, and records show he posted $300,000 bail.
 He is due to be arraigned on Sept.
 23.

 Williams faces 16 charges, including five counts of making false claims for health benefits, five counts of grand theft, two counts for conspiring to commit a crime and four other counts related to insurance fraud.
 He posted bail of $175,000 and is due in court on Sept.
 19.